elmin-brgi/restful-booker-tests/PlanOfTesting.md

    Filter bookings by first and last name

 ## 3. Negative Test Cases
+1. Try to obtain token with bad credentials
+   Expected: 200 OK Bad Credentials

-1. Create a booking with missing required fields
+2. Create a booking with missing required fields
    Expected: 400 Bad Request

-2. Create a booking with invalid data types (e.g., price = string)
+3. Create a booking with invalid data types (e.g., price = string)
    Expected: 400 Bad Request

-3. Retrieve a booking with a non-existing ID
+4. Retrieve a booking with a non-existing ID
    Expected: 404 Not Found

-4. Send an invalid JSON payload
+5. Send an invalid JSON payload
    Expected: 400 Bad Request

-5. Ussage of an incorrect token
+6. Ussage of an incorrect token
    Expected: 403 Forbidden or 401 Unauthorized